 13. Tie-in the electrical, water, and sewer to your house.

 When you are looking at the blueprint drawings, remember that the reason they are drawn to scale is that if any specific dimension is needed missing, the contractor can scale the drawing to determine the correct measurement.
 The main floor plan is usually drawn to a 1/4" scale – this means that every 1/4" on the plan equals 1' in actual length.
 You will see that some of the other details like the framing layouts or built-in details may be drawn at a different scale, such as 1/8”.
 Look for the scale of each drawing detailed just beneath the drawing on the page, usually next to the title.

 The house plan blueprints are usually ordered by the way the house will be constructed.
 The foundation plan will depend upon your building site and the design selected which varies – it could be a crawlspace, full basement, a walk-out basement or just a slab.

-Typically, floor plans (left) on blueprint construction drawings are an overhead view of each floor of the completed house, like the lower-level plan shown above.
+Typically, floor plans (above) on blueprint construction drawings are an overhead view of each floor of the completed house, like the lower-level plan shown above.
 Note parallel lines that scale at whatever width the walls are required to be.
 The dimensions are drawn between the walls to specify wall lengths and room sizes.
 Note the locations for fixtures such as water heaters, sinks, or furnaces.
 There are often notes that specify the construction method, or finish and symbols along the walls and dimensions to reference cross sections and electrical.